 The steam is directed into a cooler, where it condenses back into liquid form.
 All of the impurities are left behind.

 While other methods of disinfection only kill the microbes in the water, distillation will kill them as well as physically remove the biological pathogens along with heavy metals, salts, poisons, and most other chemicals.
-Distillation will not remove substances which have a lower boiling point than water such as oil, petroleum or alcohol.
+Distillation will not remove substances that have a lower boiling point than water such as oil, petroleum, or alcohol.